-- " Whitlock Bay Fish Spawnina Station - " Big Stone Rearing Ponds - " Other natural rearing ponds posted by GFP - " GFP Outdoor Campus Ponds - fishing only allowed during GFP-organized events
+- " Whitlock Bay Fish Spawning Station - " Big Stone Rearing Ponds - " Other natural rearing ponds posted by GFP - " GFP Outdoor Campus Ponds - fishing only allowed during GFP-organized events

-FELT SOLE WADERS PROHIBITED
+FFIT SOLF WADERS PROHIBITED

 External felt sole footwear including boots and waders may not be used in the waters of South Dakota.
-This type of waders/boots can be a pathway for transmission of aquatic invasive species as the absorbent felt material can trap sediment and organic material which may include didymo (rock snot) cells, disease spores or invertebrate larvae.
+This type of waders/boots can be a pathway for transmission of aquatic invasive species and fish diseases, as the absorbent felt material can trap sediment and organic material which may include didymo (rock snot) cells, disease spores or invertebrate larvae.